Haas School of Business: Bachelor of Science

 The Haas School of Business, in conjunction with the main Berkeley campus, offers an undergraduate Bachelor of Science degree in Business Administration (BSBA).
 Students take a variety of elective courses in addition to required core courses, which include economics, communication, managerial and financial accounting, finance, marketing, and ethics.
 Students apply to the program after fulfilling undergraduate prerequisite courses, and are admitted to Haas for their final two years.

-The Haas School of Business Undergraduate Program was ranked tied for 3rd in U.S. News & World Report's 2020 Ranking of Best Undergraduate Business Programs.
+In July 2022, the Haas School of Business announced the Spieker Undergraduate Business Program, an expansion of its two-year undergraduate business program into a four-year program.
+This transformation was facilitated by the largest single donation in the school’s history, contributed by Warren “Ned” Spieker, a Berkeley alumnus with a Bachelor of Science degree in 1966, and his wife, Carol Spieker, who earned a Bachelor of Arts in Political Science in 1966.
+The inaugural first cohort commenced with the incoming class of 2028.